 Each state is given a specific number of electoral college votes based on the total representatives it has in Congress (every state has 2 Senators and then a certain number of Representatives in the House of Representatives based upon population).
 But here is the kicker: How those electoral college delegates are chosen is a power vested in the individual state legislatures.
-They can decide what they want to do with that power.
+The state legislatures can decide what they want to do with that power.

 A Brief Explanation of the Electoral College